milkaela/Population-Records-Management-System-Police-Department-Database/README.md

 The implementation includes primary keys, foreign keys, unique constraints, check constraints, default values, and NOT NULL constraints.
 The schema follows normalization principles in order to minimize redundancy and ensure consistency.

-Entity–Relationship Diagram

-The ER diagram is included in the repository as diagram.png or ERD.pdf.

 Possible Extensions

 Possible future improvements include a web-based interface, secure password hashing, stored procedures, triggers for auditing, activity logging, and more advanced role-based access control mechanisms.